 If the proposed Exculpation Charter Amendment is approved by our stockholders, it will become effective immediately upon the filing of the Certificate of Amendment with the Secretary of State of the State of Delaware, which we expect to file promptly after the Annual Meeting.
 Other than the addition of Article X and the increase of authorized shares of Common Stock as described in Proposal No. 3 above, the remainder of our Third Amended and Restated Certificate of Incorporation will remain unchanged after effectiveness of the Certificate of Amendment.
 If the proposed Exculpation Charter Amendment is not approved by our stockholders, but our stockholders elect to approve the Authorized Shares Charter Amendment, then we will solely amend our Third Amended and Restated Certificate of Incorporation to reflect the Authorized Shares Charter Amendment.
-If neither the proposed Exculpation Charter Amendment or the Authorized Shares Charter Amendment are approved, then our Third Amended and Restated Certificate of Incorporation to reflect the Authorized Shares Charter Amendment.
-If neither the proposed Exculpation Charter Amendment with the DGCL, our board of directors may elect to abandon the proposed Exculpation Charter Amendment without further action by the stockholders at any time prior to the effectiveness of the filing of the Certificate of Amendment with the Secretary of State of Delaware, notwithstanding stockholder approval of the proposed Exculpation Charter Amendment.
+If neither the proposed Exculpation Charter Amendment or the Authorized Shares Charter Amendment are approved, then our Third Amended and Restated Certificate of Incorporation will remain unchanged.
+In accordance with the DGCL, our board of directors may elect to abandon the proposed Exculpation Charter Amendment without further action by the stockholders at any time prior to the effectiveness of the filing of the Certificate of Amendment with the Secretary of State of the State of Delaware, notwithstanding stockholder approval of the proposed Exculpation Charter Amendment.